Kojic acid is a chemical produced from different types of fungi. It is also a by-product of fermented soy sauce and rice wine.

 Kojic acid is most commonly used in cosmetic products, such as creams, lotions, and serums.
 It is also used in some soaps.
 Many products with kojic acid are intended for use on the hands or face.

 Products containing kojic acid can also be used on other parts of the body, such as the legs and arms.
-The concentration of kojic acid in cosmetics is often between 1 and 4 percent.
+The concentration of kojic acid in cosmetics is often between

 Certain products containing kojic acid, such as serums, are meant to be applied to the skin and left on and absorbed.
 Some products, such as soaps, are applied and washed off.